dylanconnolly/jumpcloud/README.md

    - Configure the SAML authentication on the chosen app/service-side
    - Validate one of your users created in Task 1 can login to the application through the user’s JumpCloud portal

     Used Salesforce and followed this [Help Center Article](https://support.jumpcloud.com/support/s/article/single-sign-on-sso-with-salesforce1).
 Received error and tried walking through process again.
-Tried trouble shooting but ran out of time to other work obligations.
-The Salesforce SAML Validator appeared to be giving an highlighting an error `Unable to map the subject to a Salesforce user`
+Troubleshot for about an hour but ran out of time due to other work obligations.
+The Salesforce SAML Validator appeared to be highlighting an error `Unable to map the subject to a Salesforce user`

    - Create and provide a HAR file of the SAML request